PaperArena: An Evaluation Benchmark for Tool-Augmented Agentic Reasoning on Scientific Literature: Evaluation Details on

-\paragraph{Correctness.} We employ an LLM-as-a-Judge protocol where GPT-4o assigns a binary score $S_{\text{corr}} \in \{0, 1\}$ to each answer.
+\paragraph{Accuracy.} We employ the LLM-as-a-Judge where GPT-4o assigns a binary score $S_{\text{corr}} \in \{0, 1\}$ to each answer.
 An answer is deemed correct if its final conclusion is accurate and supported by valid reasoning, regardless of stylistic format.

 \paragraph{Reasoning Steps.} To measure solution complexity, we compute the average number of tool calls in an agent's executed tool chain, $\tau^{\text{exec}}$.
 For a set of questions $Q$, the average reasoning steps are: